sillybytes/sillybytes/posts/legacy/2016/04/the-python-paradox-is-backwards.md

 These days, the C and C++ programming languages are very rarely used as teaching languages, and students will only get lots of Python and Java in the classrooms.
-I acknowledge that this might be very geographical sensitive and that schools and universities in different parts of the world will take different approaches, but still, Python gets far more attention for teaching than C or C++ does.
+I acknowledge that this might be geographic sensitive and that schools and universities in different parts of the world will take different approaches, but still, Python gets far more attention for teaching than C or C++ does.
 Lots of students will get a C/C++ semester or so (Over simplified C/C++ in most cases), but then forget about it and continue to write Python or Java only.

 Now consider the fact that C/C++ are a fair amount harder to learn and use than python if it's the first time you get in touch with computer programming, and